Eating disorders and memory: Obesity

 Animal models have been able to provide key knowledge of the central and peripheral biological pathways regulating body weight and energy balance.
 They have proven effective and critical in examining environmental influences, along with identifying therapeutic targets and treatments.
 Animal models have been able to determine that malnutrition, maternal stress, and insulin injections can predispose offspring to adult obesity.
 Previous studies have identified the effect of the adipocyte hormone leptin, reveal that leptin treatments reverse obesity in knockout mice (ob/ob), and that diabetic (db/db) and Zucker fatty (fa/fa) rats (Zucker rat) display similar obesity phenotypes.
 Work on characterizing rodent obesity syndromes spontaneously arising from single gene mutations has been critical in obesity research.
 By 2007 there were 10 spontaneously single gene mutations characterized which deliberate an obesity phenotype.
 Currently, many investigators are using animal models in order to analyze genetic, neural, and physiological influences on susceptibility to diet-induced obesity.

 Treatments

 Neurocognitive reserve

 Cognition in individuals with anorexia nervosa (AN) has been shown to improve after treatment.
 It has been found that age, education, depression, body mass index (BMI), duration of illness, and length of hospitalization were not related to cognitive functioning during hospitalization and neuropsychological improvement.
 One of the predictors of cognitive impairment in individuals with AN is their cognitive reserve, where the greater cognitive reserve leads to more resiliency to cognitive impairment.
 The level of cognitive reserve predicts improvement in neuropsychological function including verbal memory, semantic fluency, basic auditory attention, and visuospatial construction.
-In addition, the level of cognitive reserve has been found to be associated with different AN prognosis and therefore treatment may be altered based on the cognitive reserve, where individuals who may experience more severe neurospsychological deficits may need more rehearsal and repeated practice of skills during treatment.
+In addition, the level of cognitive reserve has been found to be associated with different AN prognosis and therefore treatment may be altered based on the cognitive reserve, where individuals who may experience more severe neuropsychological deficits may need more rehearsal and repeated practice of skills during treatment.